 5. What role does diet play in acne?

 Acne is not caused by food.
 Following a strict diet will not clear your skin.
 While some people feel that their acne is aggravated by certain foods, particularly chocolate, colas, peanuts, shellfish and some fatty foods, there is no scientific evidence that suggests food causes or influences acne.
 Avoid any foods which seem to worsen your acne and, for your overall health, eat a balanced diet–but diet shouldn’t really matter if the acne is being appropriately treated.

 Many patients feel that sunlight improves their acne lesions and go to great lengths to find sources of ultraviolet light.
 There is no proven effect of sunlight on acne.
 In addition, ultraviolet light in sunlight increases the risk of skin cancer and early aging of the skin.
 It is, therefore, not a recommended technique of acne management, especially since there are many other proven forms of treatment for acne.
 Moreover, many acne treatments increase the skin’s sensitivity to ultraviolet light, increasing the risk of ultraviolet light exposure.

 7. What is the best way to treat acne?

 Everyone’s acne must be treated individually.
-If you have not gotten good results from the acne products you have tried, schedule a consult with our office.
+If you have not gotten good results from the acne products you have tried, schedule a consultation with our office.
 Your dermatologist will decide which treatments are best for you.
 Generally, 2% salicylic acid cleansers and benzoyl peroxide gels are a good start.